Tracking And Responding To The Long Term Impact Of Cancer:

 - allow researchers access to rich data that can enhance our wider understanding of what impacts on quality of life after a cancer diagnosis.

-Trusts will not need to identify patients.
+Trusts will not need to identify patients as part of the Quality of Life survey.
 Quality Health has been commissioned to manage the survey invites and responses.
 Eligible patients will be identified by Public Health England using data from the Cancer Registry, and Quality Health will return survey responses to Public Health England.
 The data then becomes part of the Cancer Registry, where each person's survey response will be linked to data in terms of what happened to them in terms of cancer type, stage of disease, treatments completed.

 Learn more about the Cancer Registry on the Cancer Research UK website